kohrar/Wyze-Firmwares/README.md

 > Includes older firmware files that are no longer downloadable from Wyze Labs
 ---

-This repo contains old firmware files for:
+This repo contains firmware files for:
 * Wyze Cam v1
 * Wyze Cam v2
 * Wyze Cam v3